Err0r430/Err0r430/README.md

 # About Me :
 I’m a backend developer with 4+ years of JavaScript experience and 2 years specializing in TypeScript, driven by a passion for problem-solving and learning new technologies.
 I’ve built custom solutions like a home assistant using GPT models, Whisper, and ElevenLabs, and I’m currently exploring vector databases and input moderation with Ada2.

 I’m learning Rust to leverage its speed and modern capabilities, with the goal of building a full-fledged API.
-While most of my work is in private repos, I’ve created proprietary Discord bots for the open sourced [Suroi](https://suroi.io) project and moderation tools for communities, blending practical development with innovation.
+While most of my work is in private repos, I’ve created proprietary Discord bots, moderation backends, and an accounts system for the open sourced [Suroi](https://suroi.io) project, blending practical development with innovation.
 My focus is on advancing in AI and Rust while continuing to build reliable systems in TypeScript.

 # 💻 Tech Stack